Ambitiont109/myrepository/README.md

 # A Django & React Template
-This is an opinionated template that will help bootstrap your next Django web application.
+A collection of Django and React modules that will help bootstrap your next Django web application.

+## Motivation
+Getting a new project up and running can be time consuming and demotivating when what you really want is to just work on your idea.
+It can take hours/days to get a project with boilerplate before you can get to any actual work.

+This goal of this project is to give you a strong project with just a few commands so you can begin writing your application from the start and not worry about boilerplate.

 ## Installation
 1. `mkvirtualenv {{ project_name }}`